-8.2.7 Deciding Where to Install the Agent Software
+Deciding Where to Install the Agent Software

 You must run a new instance of the MTA for each new domain.
-To review the functions of the MTA for the domain, see Section 40.4, "Role of the Message Transfer Agent," on page 608.
-For complete installation instructions and system requirements, see "Installing GroupWise Agents" in the GroupWise 7 Installation Guide.
+To review the functions of the MTA for the domain, see "Role of the Message Transfer Agent" on page 559.
+For complete installation instructions and system requirements, see "Installing GroupWise Agents" in the GroupWise 6.5 Installation Guide.

 When planning the installation of the MTA, you need to consider how the new domain links to existing domains and how the new domain will link to its post offices.
-For an overview of link configuration, see Chapter 10, "Managing the Links between Domains and Post Offices," on page 137.
+For an overview of link configuration, see Chapter 10, "Managing the Links between Domains and Post Offices," on page 131.

-The MTA requires direct network access to the domain directory so that it can write to the domain database (wpdomain.db) and, depending on the link configuration, to each post office directory so that it can write to the POA input queues.
+The MTA requires direct network access to the domain directory and, depending on the link configuration, to each post office directory.
 Consider the following alternatives when selecting a location for the MTA relative to the domain and its post offices:

-- "MTA Access to the New Domain: Local vs. Remote" on page 118 - "MTA Access to New Post Offices: Mapped and UNC Links vs. TCP/IP Links" on page 119 - "Cross-Platform Access Issues" on page 120
+- "MTA Access to the New Domain: Local vs. Remote" on page 115 - "MTA Access to New Post Offices: Mapped and UNC Links vs. TCP/IP Links" on page 116 - "Cross-Platform Access Issues" on page 117

-Under Item 11: Agent Location, indicate whether you plan to run the MTA on the same server where the domain directory is located (recommended), or on a different server.
+Under Item 11: Agent Location, indicate whether you plan to run the MTA on the same server where the domain directory is located, or on a different server.